-Additionally, there is a section about "renewal of coverage in future years" that can be completed allowing the local DSS and the Health Insurance Marketplace to use tax return information in future years as income verification to renew coverage.
+Additionally, there is a section about "my benefits being renewed automatically using other data sources" that gives Virginia Medicaid permission to use updated information from tax returns in future years as income verification to renew coverage.
 If checked, the LDSS has permission to use IRS tax information to attempt to verify income electronically at annual renewal.
 If LDSS can verify income this way, it may be able to process an "Ex Parte" renewal without requiring any action on the part of the enrollee.